Chapter 9. Registered Education Savings Plan provider user guide – Registered Education Savings Plan transfers and the education savings incentives

 9.3.4.
 Making pre‑transfer repayments to avoid ineligible transfers

-Under the pre‑transfer repayment policy, only the incentives that do not satisfy all conditions for an eligible transfer must be repaid prior to the transfer, and therefore allows the remaining eligible incentives to be transferred.
+Under the pre-transfer repayment policy, only the incentives that don’t satisfy all conditions for an eligible transfer must be repaid before the transfer, and therefore allows the remaining eligible incentives to be transferred.

-In a situation where the BCTESG is the incentive that does not satisfy all conditions for an eligible transfer, it can also remain behind in the relinquishing RESP, refer to 9.3.7.
-When the receiving promoter does not offer the BCTESG later in this chapter.
+In a situation where the BCTESG is the incentive that does not satisfy all conditions for an eligible transfer, it can also remain behind in the relinquishing RESP.
+For more information, refer to section 9.3.7.
+When the receiving promoter does not offer the BCTESG.

-The repayment of the CESG, the SAGES and/or the BCTESG will result in the loss of the beneficiary’s grant room, which cannot be restored.
+The repayment of the CESG and/or the BCTESG will result in the loss of the beneficiary’s grant room, which can’t be restored.

-If the receiving promoter does not offer the Additional CESG, the CLB or the BCTESG, for additional information, refer to the following headings later in this chapter:
+If the receiving promoter does not offer the Additional CESG, the CLB or the BCTESG, refer to the following sections for more options:

 9.3.4.1.
 Pre‑transfer repayment process